mlitchard/lambdaweb.com-content/blog/2015/11/fizzbuzz-2.md

 ## Problem Specification

-This program will return a `"fizz":: String` when it evaluates a number to be divisible by 3, a `"buzz" :: String` when it evaluates a number to be divisible by 5, and `"fizzbuzz" :: String` when a number is divisible by both 3 and 5.
+This program will return a `"fizz" :: String` when it evaluates a number to be divisible by 3, a `"buzz" :: String` when it evaluates a number to be divisible by 5, and `"fizzbuzz" :: String` when a number is divisible by both 3 and 5.
 When a number fails to evaluate as either being divisible by 3 or 5, the function returns " < some number > " :: String.

 In the post,["FizzBuzz, A Deep Navel Gaze Into"](http://dave.fayr.am/posts/2012-10-4-finding-fizzbuzz.html), the author solves the problem with monad comprehensions.
-I'd like to examine why we would want monad comprehensions.
+I'd like to examine why we would want monad comprehensions, in the first place.
 Why not plain list comprehensions?
 Let's start with a reminder of what list comprehensions are.
 Here's what [wikipedia](https://en.wikipedia.org/wiki/List_comprehension) has to say:

 > A list comprehension is a syntactic construct available in some programming
 > languages for creating a list based on existing lists.
 It follows the form of